bailus/Hax/README.md

 To access the interface, you need to turn on "Allow remote control via HTTP".
 I use the following settings:

- - Allow remote control via HTTP: on
+ - Allow remote control via HTTP: `on`
- - Port: 80
+ - Port: `80`
- - Username: kodi
+ - Username: `kodi`
- - Password:
+ - Password: ` `
- - Web interface: Hax
+ - Web interface: `Hax`

-You can then visit "http://localhost/" in your web browser to use Hax.
+You can then visit `http://localhost/` in your web browser to use Hax.

 To access it from another computer (or phone .etc) on your network you'll need to [find your computer's name](http://its.yale.edu/how-to/article-how-find-your-computers-name) or [ip address](http://its.yale.edu/how-to/article-finding-your-ip-and-network-hardware-addresses).
-Then visit "http://<computer name>/" or "http://<ip address>/" in your web browser to use Hax.
+Then visit `http://<computer name>/` or `http://<ip address>/` in your web browser to use Hax.

 ## Development